 All samples will be consistently identified in all field documentation, chain of custody (COC) documents, and laboratory reports.
 All samples will be amended with the collection date at the end of the sample name in a year, month, day (YYYYMMDD) format.
-The samples collected from the vindoor air samples will be identified by prefix "IA" followed by the sample number and the ambient air sample will be identified by the prefix "AA".
+The samples collected from the vapor monitoring points (MPs) will be identified by the MP location; indoor air samples will be identified by prefix "IA" followed by the sample number; and the ambient air sample will be identified by the prefix "AA".
 Table 2 provides examples of the sampling identification scheme for the samples.

-Table 2Sample Nomenclature
+Table 2 Sample Nomenclature

-Sample Description Sample Designation Indoor Air sample IA-01 collected on November 10, 2024 IA-01_20241110 Ambient air sample collected on November 10, 2024 AA-01_20241110
+Sample Description Sample Designation Indoor Air sample collected at Building A on November 10, 2024 BuildingA_IA-01_20241110 Ambient air sample collected on November 10, 2024 AA-01_20241110